v2sCollections/City-of-Dreams/README.md

 ![](https://s11.gifyu.com/images/Uncutytitled.png)Hey, Chooms [v2](https://www.nexusmods.com/users/123334373) here this is the [CITY OF DREAMS](https://) for **Cyberpunk 2077**.

-This isn't just a mod list we have slapped together this is a whole new world of **cyberpunk 2077** with hundreds of hours spent building, configuring, modding and testing to create the best cyberpunk experience possible.
+This isn't just a mod list we have slapped together this is a whole new world of **cyberpunk 2077** with hundreds of hours spent building, configuring, modding, and testing to create the best cyberpunk experience possible.

 This is a [800+](https://) Mod Collection it is the largest and most comprehensive mod list for **Cyberpunk 2077** it has been put together in a way that you can customize your playthrough to suit your style.&#x20;